 Thanks.

-Um, yeah, so I'm a single parent with a child with a disability, and I just want what I want to stress with this, with the socialism aspect of it for Americans, is I have no choice.
+And I just want what I want to stress with this, with the socialism aspect of it for Americans, is I have no choice.

-I am constantly on the phone advocating for my daughter, advocating for choice, advocating for different um tests that I can't get approved for.
+I am constantly on the phone advocating for my daughter, advocating for choice, advocating for different tests that I can't get approved for.

-And the cycle will be that once I do get the testing from the medical profession and they make their recommendations of what she needs to be better in school, uh, I have to go to the school and now fight with them because the school won't agree with what they're saying.
+And the cycle will be that once I do get the testing from the medical profession and they make their recommendations of what she needs to be better in school, I have to go to the school and now fight with them because the school won't agree with what they're saying.

-And it's just it's just constant.
+And it's just constant.

-And it's it's always like that.
+And it's always like that.

 And I'm actually a nurse.

-And I left health care because I couldn't stand it anymore, and I became an electrician.
+And I left healthcare because I couldn't stand it anymore.

-But I But I bet you but I let me guess that you enjoyed helping people as a nurse, right?
+You enjoyed helping people as a nurse, right?

 But it now became untenable because of socialized medicine and the burden of work that they're putting on you for the little amount of money that they can pay because it's all controlled is not worth it.